safeer-accuknox/azure-aspm-plugin/README.md

 - **Package the Extension**: Move back to the root directory.
 Use `npx tfx-cli extension create` to generate the `.vsix` file (plugin package).
 Ensure the version in `task.json` and `vss-extension.json` is updated before creating the package.
 - **Upload to Marketplace**: After generating the .vsix file, upload it to the Visual Studio Marketplace

+- **Private**: Private plugin needs to be shared to organization and installed it to test it.

 ## Reference Links

 - [Getting Started with Azure DevOps Extensions (Node.js)](https://learn.microsoft.com/en-us/azure/devops/extend/get-started/node?view=azure-devops)